 - Time restrictions, including the need sometimes for debriefing sessions.

 - Difficulties with being sufficiently honest.

-- Potential for emotionally demanding and sometimes uncomfortable experience.
+- Potential for emotionally demanding and sometimes uncomfortable experiences.

 - Group dynamics and leadership styles.